dandes3/nachos/userprog/README.txt

          addresses to physical addresses.
 We pull arguments from user memory with ReadArg into the kernel, and then call ConvertAddr to translate the Virtual Address that is passed as an argument.
-The implemented IncrementPc() function pushes the program counter forward at the end of every syscall, except those end abnormally (such as exec and exit).
+The implemented IncrementPc() function pushes the program counter forward at the end of every syscall, except those that end abnormally (such as exec and exit).
 We made the design decision to handle as much of the syscall related actions inside the AddrSpace class as we logically could.
-This was, we felt, the most straightforward locatino for these actions to be handled, and allowed us to increase orginization and cleaniliness of our codebase.
+This was, we felt, the most straightforward locatin for these actions to be handled, and allowed us to increase orginization and cleanliness of our codebase.

          Syscalls:
          - Create: